Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 4. Fishing Nets

-Commercial fishing is an economic necessity for many parts of the world, and tons of people eat fish for their daily survival.
-However, this industry has helped contribute to the problem of plastics pollution in the oceans in several ways.
-The nets used for certain large-scale trolling operations are usually made of plastic.
+Commercial fishing is an economic necessity for many parts of the world, and many people eat fish for daily survival.
+However, this industry has helped contribute to the problem of plastic pollution in the oceans in several ways.

-Plastic waste is also washed to shores from ships and nets used for fishing.
-This not only kills and harms local wildlife but also pollute the water, marine animals get trapped in nets and/or swallow the toxic particles.
+The other way fishing nets exacerbate plastic pollution is through their trapping mechanism.
+As they’re dragged along, nets may wash plastic waste from ships to shores and water.
+This not only kills and harms local wildlife but also pollutes the water.
+Marine animals get trapped in nets and swallow the toxic particles.

 5. Disposing of Plastic and Garbage

 The disposal of plastic is often mismanaged; it ends up in landfills.
-This may sound a bit confusing, but because plastic is meant to last, it is nearly impossible to break down.
+This may sound confusing, but plastic is nearly impossible to break down because it is meant to last.

-Burning plastic is incredibly toxic and can lead to harmful atmospheric conditions and deadly illnesses.
-Therefore, if it is in a landfill, it will never stop releasing toxins in that area.
+Burning plastics is incredibly toxic and leads to harmful atmospheric conditions and deadly illnesses.
+Therefore, if it is in a landfill, it releases toxins in that area.

 Even recycling doesn’t cut down on plastic, as it essentially uses the existing plastic, albeit in a new form.
-The process of recycling plastic can also lead to plastic irritants being released in a number of ways.
+This process can also lead to plastic irritants being released in other ways.

-Many a time waste is transported by the winds.
-Plastic, which is very light, even gets blown away in gentle winds and carried away by the rains into sewers, streams, rivers, and finally, in the oceans.
+Many times, waste is transported by the winds.
+Very light plastic gets blown away in gentle winds and is carried away by the rains into sewers, streams, rivers, and finally, the oceans.
 Besides, natural disasters such as floods should also be considered as other causes of plastic pollution.

 Serious Effects of Plastic Pollution